 Blogging provides content for your social media profiles.
-We recently wrote about why social networking can be well worth your time, but it’s only as good as the effort you put into it.
+Social networking can be well worth your time, but it’s only as good as the effort you put into it.
 Blogging and engaging on social media should be a symbiotic relationship.
 What you write on your blog, you can then share on your social profiles.
 You can also share social posts on your blog!

 Blogging makes discovery easier.
 While you’re out there prospecting, you can also put your blog to work for you.
 Blog content is often called “Google Food” because it uses “search engine optimization” (known as SEO).
 SEO allows search engines to pick up your blog based on your use of search-friendly terms.
 For example, if your target market is Austin, Texas, frequently using phrases like “Austin real estate” can help search engines find your blog and make it appear higher in search results.
 Then, when a prospective buyer searches “Austin real estate,” they are more likely to discover you!

 It might seem daunting to set up a blog site, but there are so many great services out there that make this easy and fun.
 Ideally, your blog should be a part of your existing website.
 If you use a service like WordPress, Wix, Weebly, or Squarespace, you won’t need to create a separate blog.
 If whatever service you use for your website doesn’t offer a blogging component, you can always post a link to your blog on your website (and vice versa — your blog should always link back to your website).
 Here are some free services that make it easy to just hop on and start writing: